jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume/open-application-letter-2018.md

 I'm not saying that I'm already an expert on design, but I'm doing my best to become one.

-I have chosen this name, _"Design Guide"_, to be the primary role I want to apply for in your company because one of the things I want to do as a software developer is to make a software system maintainable.
+I have chosen this name, _"Design Guide"_, to be the primary role I want to apply for in your company because one of the things I want to do as a software developer is to make a software system maintainable by [separating the business logic part from the other parts of the software system.](http://craftsmanshipcounts.com/policy-mechanism-preservation-business-value/)

 I prefer to be in this role when working on a new project, of course _(everybody wants to work on new projects :grin:)_.
-But I can also hold this role on projects that are in the maintenance state.
+But I can also hold this role on projects that are in the maintenance phase.

 If I am hired to have this role on a **new** project, what I will do is _help_ in deciding how to structure the entire system so that the _"business rules"_ part of the system will be separated from the other parts of the system.
 I believe that separating the business rules is very important if you want your system to be maintainable.
-This will mostly be helpful during the maintenance phase of the system, especially when the original developers of the system are not working on that project anymore --- because programmers cannot use google to search about the business rules of a business.
-They can google for things like how to use a certain framework, but they cannot google for the business rules.
-They can ask the business owners about them; they can ask someone who is already familiar with the system; but they cannot google for them.

 If the "business rules" are separated from the other parts of the system, it will be easy for _new_ programmers to fix bugs and add new features, even when the original designers of the system is not present anymore.
 And if the new programmers find a business rule that they do not understand, they can just ask the business owner about it (when the original programmers of the system are not present anymore).

+So this separation thing will be helpful mostly during the maintenance phase of the system, especially when the original developers of the system are not working on that project anymore... because programmers cannot use google to search about the business rules of a business.
+They can google for things like how to use a certain framework, but they cannot google for the business rules.
+They can ask the business owners about them, they can ask someone who is already familiar with the system, but they cannot google for them.

 Then, after deciding on the structure of the entire system, when the actual coding of the features already start, I will pair program with those assigned to do the more complex features of the system and _help_ them with how to design their code.
 Then when the features that require design guidance are all finished, I will just work on my own in coding the other features.